 Application

 Applications for assignment to Aeronautical Enroute channels will be reviewed by ASRI Frequency Management for completeness and for conformance with this Policy.
+A full list of parameters are provided in Appendix X, noting that some parameters are mandatory before an assignment is made.
+Applications not meeting this requirement will be returned to the applicant as incomplete.
 Applicants will then be assigned to channels subject to availability and shared use.
 The method of meeting the identified communication requirement will vary, depending upon the channel congestion in the requested service area.
 The procedures detailed below will be used to determine how requirements will be satisfied.

 Justification of Requirements